25prabhu10/notes/docs/Concepts/Application_Security/Cryptography.md

 ### Asymmetric Encryption / Public-Key Cryptography

-Asymmetric Encryption encrypts and decrypts the data using two separate yet mathematically connected cryptographic keys.
+Asymmetric Encryption encrypts and decrypts the data using two separate yet mathematically connected cryptographic keys

-- The Private Key is intended to be private so that only the authenticated recipient can decrypt the message.
+- The Private Key is intended to be private so that only the authenticated recipient can decrypt the message

 - The Public Key is shared with users how intend to encrypt the message

 - Message longer than public key cannot be encrypted using the public key.
 This is an **important limitation**.

-- HTTPS performs key exchange (using public and private keys to generate symmetric key) and then encrypt any data larger than the public key using the resulting symmetric key.
+- HTTPS performs key exchange (using public and private keys to generate symmetric key) and then encrypt any data larger than the public key using the resulting symmetric key

 _Example:_